-A colleague recently confided her predicament in deciding which child care centre she should choose for her 4 year old daughter.
-She is worried about making a wrong decision and I identified with her because I was in the same situation a year ago.
+A colleague recently confided her predicament in deciding which childcare centre she should choose for her 4-year-old daughter.
+She was worried about making a wrong decision and I identified with her because I was in the same situation a year ago.

 Government run or private

 The Ministry of Community Development, Youth and Sport (MCYS) oversees the setting up of childcare centres in Singapore.
 All childcare centres in Singapore must be licensed and must comply with all regulations stipulated by MCYS.

 However, even though MCYS has stipulated requirements, do note that centres have the autonomy to adopt their own curriculum design.

 Determine how much you can afford to pay for the services of the day care centre.
 Are you willing to pay more just to ensure your child’s needs are met while you are away at work?

 Or are you working with a small budget?
 Be clear about this before you begin your search.

 Location of childcare centre

 Choose the area where the child care centre should be located.
 Should it be near your work place or near your home?
 Whatever you decide, it should be somewhere you can easily access that will be convenient for both you and your spouse.

 When you have identified the day care centres in the location that is most accessible or convenient to you, visit each one personally.